 5-Day Workshop Schedule

-- Exploring Ingredients and Techniques: Learn how to understand and control the pastry making process instead of just using the recipes!
+- Introduction to Pastry and Baking: Learn how to understand and control the pastry making process instead of just using the recipes!
 An introduction to many of the basic techniques necessary to make delicious pastries.
 This course covers creaming, blending, scones, pie dough, pate a choux, angel food cake, and custards.
 Hands-on: cookies, muffins, scones, cheese cake and more...

 - Cake Bases, Creams, and Composition: Learn a variety of cake mixing methods, creams, and fillings to make a beautiful layer cakes, as well as how to troubleshoot problems.
 Hands-on: Carrot cake, black forest cake, opera and more...